It's All in the Game (game show)

 It's all in the game was a Dutch TV game show for students of the NCRV which ran from 1985 till 1988.
 The show centered on home computer games.
 Several of the games were developed by Radarsoft.

+In the show, two teams of high school students competed in different (educational) video games.
+The teams of high school students were accompanied by a Dutch celebrity guest.
+In some instances, contestants were made to use a home computer to create music, an animation or a drawing, which would then be judged on their quality by a jury panel.
+The show also contained a quiz, which did not involve any computer use.
+In 1987, the high school teams were replaced by teams consisting solely of celebrities.